Skip to main content

 Over-ear

-Also, if you’re using leather earpads, they create an airtight seal, which results in heat buildup.
+Also, if you’re using leather earpads, they create an airtight seal, which results in HEAT buildup.
 Your skin starts sweating, which is never pleasant.

 Excess sweat also makes headphones more slippery.